vokimon/markdown-customblocks/README.md

 - Have a common syntax and differentiate block by a semantic name
 - Have a common way to specify parameters
-- Plugins just specify the expected parameters and generate the content
+- Define the content in a way that you could nest blocks
-- Get the extension you like and add the feature you miss
+- Plugins just specify the expected parameters in the signature and generate the output with them
-- Nest them
+- Get the block type you like and add the feature you miss

 We all stand on giants' shoulders so take a look at the [long list](doc/inspiration.md) of markdown extensions and other software that inspired and influenced this extension.